About the course

 During the DPhil element of the course, all students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of four terms as a full-time PRS student, you will be expected to apply for, and achieve, transfer of status from Probationer Research Student to DPhil status.

-A successful transfer of status from PRS to DPhil status will require satisfactory completion of such lectures, seminars and classes (with a mark of 50 or higher) as the Graduate Studies Committee of the OII shall determine.
+A successful transfer of status from PRS to DPhil status will require satisfactory completion of such lectures, seminars and classes as the Graduate Studies Committee of the OII shall determine.
 Following successful transfer, students will need to apply for and gain confirmation of DPhil status to show that the work continues to be on track.
 This will need to be completed within nine terms of admission.

 Both milestones involve an interview with two assessors (other than your supervisor).